Cozy Peach Kitchen

 Step by step instructions

-Steps 1 through 4 to make tahini pasta
+Steps 1 through 4 to make tahini pasta.

-3. Toss pasta with the sauce
+3. Toss the pasta with the sauce.

-4. Add chickpeas, red pepper flakes and black pepper.
+4. Add chickpeas, red pepper flakes, and black pepper.
 Taste for salt and enjoy!

-• Protein: Double the chickpeas, use protein pasta or add chopped cashews or pine nuts for a higher protein meal.
+• Protein: Double the chickpeas, use protein pasta, or add chopped cashews or pine nuts for a higher protein meal.

-Keep leftovers refrigerated in a closed container for 3-4 days.
-The sauce thickens up and isn't as pretty as leftovers, but it still tastes great.
-You can add a splash of vegetable broth to thin it before reheating in the microwave or on the stove.
+Reheating: The sauce thickens up and isn't as pretty as leftovers, but it still tastes great.
+You can add a splash of vegetable broth to thin it before reheating it in the microwave or on the stove.

-Gold fork twirling green spaghetti in a white bowl
+Gold fork twirling green spaghetti in a white bowl.

 Looking for similar recipes?

-• Creamy Mushroom Orzo with Pesto (One Pot)
+Pesto Orzo (One Pot)

-• Vegan Avocado Pesto Pasta
+Vegan Avocado Pesto Pasta

 Did you try this recipe?
-You can leave a star rating ⭐️⭐️⭐️⭐️⭐️ in the recipe card or a review down in the comments section.
-I always appreciate your feedback!
-You can also follow along on my YouTube, Instagram, TikTok, and Pinterest or sign up for my newsletter!
+You can leave a star rating in the recipe card or a review in the comments below.
+Or check out my cookbook and keep up to date with my YouTube, Instagram, TikTok, or newsletter!

 Overhead view of green spaghetti and chickpeas in a white bowl